 If you love simple crochet projects, then you’ll love this easy Tunisian crochet cowl pattern!
 This beginner-friendly pattern will introduce you to the art of Tunisian crocheting and in not time you’ll be crocheting all different types of Tunisian crochet patterns.

 I bought a Tunisian (also knows as an Afghan hook) crochet hook months ago and have been waiting for the perfect project inspiration to come along!
-Then this Tunisian crochet cowl I wanted it to be simple but also beautiful at the same time.
+When I was designing this Tunisian crochet cowl I wanted it to be simple but also beautiful at the same time.

 The Yarn for a Tunisian Crochet Pattern